Introduction

 1. Inadequate Authorization

 There may be a permission issue if you are unable to combine contacts.
-Make sure you have the required authorization, or ask your Salesforce administrator to give you access.
+Please ensure you have the necessary authorization, or kindly request access from your Salesforce administrator.

 2. Secure Documents